Natali-vZ/hierarchical_plant_wide_causality_analysis/README.md

 (1) The Multivariate Granger Causality (MVGC) Toolbox: https://uk.mathworks.com/matlabcentral/fileexchange/78727-the-multivariate-granger-causality-mvgc-toolbox
 (2) IFAC-LoopRank: https://github.com/ProcessMonitoringStellenboschUniversity/IFAC-LoopRank

-The main script is "MAIN_Hierarchical".
+"MAIN_Hierarchical" is the main script.
+"validate_propPath" is a function that can be called from the main script.
 "Sim_PlantModel_repIDs", "PLANTWIDE_ALL_DATA_SmallerFreqOsc_SmallerExogDist3", and "PLANTWIDE_Connectivity_matrix_FINAL" contain the simulated case study data and process knowledge.